-Our InNOVAtion Summer Institute bridges the transition from middle school to high school.
+Our Summer InNOVAtion program bridges the transition from middle school to high school.
 Typically held in June, incoming freshmen are expected to attend this free program where they will:

 When students require extra academic support, LINK connects them with teachers and peers who can help boost performance and overall success.